Appdynamics/zookeeper-monitoring-extension/README.md

 ## Installation ##

-1. Run "mvn clean install" and find the ZookeeperMonitor.zip file in the "target" folder.
-You can also download the ZookeeperMonitor.zip from [AppDynamics Exchange](https://www.appdynamics.com/community/exchange/extension/zookeeper-monitoring-extension/).
+1. Run "mvn clean install" and find the ZookeeperMonitor-VERSION.zip file in the "target" folder.
+2. Unzip the `ZookeeperMonitor-VERSION.zip` from `target` directory into the "<MachineAgent_Dir>/monitors" directory.
+3. Edit the config.yml file located at "<MachineAgent_Dir>/monitors/ZookeeperMonitor" by referring to configuring section below.
+4. All metrics to be reported are configured in metrics.xml.
+Users can remove entries from metrics.xml to stop the metric from reporting, or add new entries as well.
+5. Restart the Machine Agent.

-2. Please place the extension in the "monitors" directory of your Machine Agent installation directory.
+Please place the extension in the "monitors" directory of your Machine Agent installation directory.
 Do not place the extension in the "extensions" directory of your Machine Agent installation directory.

 ## Configuration ##